sasuw/version/README.md

 # version.sh

-A robust command-line tool to determine version information of command line executable programs on Linux, *BSD and MacOS.
+A command-line tool to determine version information of command line executable programs on Linux, *BSD and MacOS.
+No more guessing, is it `-version`, `--version`, `-V` or even just `version`!

 ## Features